-You may notice field of view being mentioned in some camera descriptions.
+You may notice the field of view being mentioned in some camera descriptions.
 The Field of View (FoV) is measured in degrees from the front lens.
-So an FoV of 140 degrees means the camera will pick up the image 70 degrees either side, up or down from the lens.
+So an FoV of 140º means the camera will pick up the image 70º on either side, up, or down from the lens.

 Field of view can impact the quality and immersion of a video by including more of the surroundings.

 If you are using your action camera for cycling safety, it will also include more of your surroundings and cover more angles of the road.

 Geek Tip : The wider the FoV, the more the video covers.
 Aim to have at least 120º of view.